sola-studio/.github/profile/README.md

 Useful when translated Japanese copy is not enough on its own, and the team needs to understand what Japanese users may need to trust, understand, compare, ask, sign up, buy, reply, or move forward.

-Japan Bridge includes two main entry points:
+Japan Bridge currently includes two main entry points:

-- Website UX & Messaging Design — for teams preparing a Japan-facing website, landing page, or service page before design, localisation, or production.
+- **Website UX & Messaging Design** — for teams preparing a Japan-facing website, landing page, or service page before design, localisation, or production.
-- Japan Bridge Review — for teams that already have reviewable Japanese pages, messages, flows, or materials.
+- **Japan Bridge Review** — for teams that already have reviewable Japanese pages, messages, flows, or materials.

 ### UI/UX and product clarity support